Metro-Vickers Affair: The arrests

-On January 25, 1933, the OGPU "literally dragged" the secretary of six years for Metro-Vickers' Moscow chief, Allan Monkhouse, into a waiting motor car and drove her off to OGPU headquarters at Lubianka Square.
+On 25 January 1933, the OGPU "literally dragged" the secretary of six years for Metro-Vickers' Moscow chief, Allan Monkhouse, into a waiting motor car and drove her off to OGPU headquarters at Lubyanka Square.
 Secretary Anna Kutusova returned, "exhausted and terrified," to Monkhouse's office at 10 am the next day, her fingers stained with ink from writing.
 "What had occurred, she would not and probably dared not say," Monkhouse later recalled, adding that he felt sure that threats had been used to cause her to henceforth "act as an agent of the OGPU" and assist in the effort to "frame up" a case against her employer and his associates.

-With the Soviet secret police clearly investigating the firm, Monkhouse left Moscow for England on February 6, 1933, for a three-week stay.
-The Soviet Union's trade representative in London, who had himself just arrived from Moscow, gave Monkhouse a firm assurance on February 10 that the OGPU investigation of Metro-Vickers had been discussed with the OGPU’s chiefs and that these high officials knew nothing of any action planned against the British firm.
+With the Soviet secret police clearly investigating the firm, Monkhouse left Moscow for England on 6 February 1933, for a three-week stay.
+The Soviet Union's trade representative in London, who had himself just arrived from Moscow, gave Monkhouse a firm assurance on 10 February that the OGPU investigation of Metro-Vickers had been discussed with the OGPU’s chiefs and that these high officials knew nothing of any action planned against the British firm.
 Monkhouse consequently returned to Moscow as planned.

-At 9:15 pm on March 11, 1933, Metro-Vickers officials L.C.
+At 9:15 pm on 11 March 1933, Metro-Vickers officials L.C.
 Thornton and Monkhouse were conversing with two guests representing a large engineering firm following a dinner together.
 Suddenly eight OGPU officers burst into the room, instructing those present to remain seated.
 Some five hours of close investigation followed, headed by the deputy chief of the Economic Department of the OGPU, who presented Monkhouse with search and arrest warrants.
 Monkhouse later estimated that between 50 and 80 select OGPU officials were involved in the carefully planned raid.

+Those arrested were Allan Monkhouse, his assistant Leslie C Thornton, John Cushney and William MacDonald.
+Four Russian employees were also taken into custody.

-Monkhouse was allowed to take a bath before being taken away to GPU headquarters at the Lubianka, where he was kept in a comparatively comfortable single isolation cell.
+Monkhouse was allowed to take a bath before being taken away to GPU headquarters at the Lubyanka, where he was kept in a comparatively comfortable single isolation cell.
 After a difficult night, Monkhouse was taken to the examination department and interrogated.
 Monkhouse asserted that no physical torture, hypnotism, or drugs were used on him but that the interrogation was conducted for many hours on end, running without interruption from breakfast time until 2 am.
 Monkhouse denied repeatedly that he was a British intelligence agent but later asserted that he had been overcome by exhaustion towards the end of the process and consented to write a statement.